Akcanbasri/TurtleTrading/README.md

 ## Disclaimer

-Trading cryptocurrencies carries significant risk.
+Trading cryptocurrencies carries significant risk of loss.
 This bot is provided for educational purposes only.
+The developers are not responsible for any financial losses incurred from using this software.
 Use at your own risk.